biocore/qiime/doc/scripts/distance_matrix_from_mapping.rst

 	-i, `-`-input_path
 		Mapping filepath.
 	-c, `-`-column
-		String containing the name of the column in the mapping file, e.g. 'DOB'
+		String containing the name of the column in the mapping file, e.g. 'DOB'.
+If you pass two colums separated by a comma (e.g. 'Latitude,Longitud') the script will calculate the Vincenty formula (WGS-84) for distance between two Latitude/Longitude points.

 	**[OPTIONAL]**

-	-o, `-`-output_dir
+	-o, `-`-output_fp
 		Output directory.
-One will be created if it doesn't exist. [default=map_distance_matrix]
+One will be created if it doesn't exist. [default=map_distance_matrix.txt]

 **Output:**

-The output of `distance_matrix_from_mapping.py <./distance_matrix_from_mapping.html>`_ is a file containing a distance matrix between rows corresponding to a column in a mapping file.
+The output of `distance_matrix_from_mapping.py <./distance_matrix_from_mapping.html>`_ is a file containing a distance matrix between rows corresponding to a pair of columns in a mapping file.

 **Pairwise dissimilarity:**